Electronics project notes/Device voltage and impedance, audio and otherwise

 phono

-- order of a milliVolt, and seems to often be the not-yet-amplified output of phono cartridges
+- many vinyl players would expose the not-yet-amplified output of phono cartridges

 - Moving Magnet (MM) pickups give ~2.5mV,